mzuhairiy/Plato-Academy/Test Scenario and Test Case.md

 And User clicks the "Create public gist". <br />
 And User should see the "Create public gist" button. <br />
 When User clicks the "Create public gist" button. <br />
-And User directed to the Code page. <br />
+And User directed to the File page. <br />
 Then User has succesfully create a public gist. <br />

 ### Test Scenario (Positive)